 My current research project, part of a larger interest in how ideas of authenticity and deception were negotiated in late imperial China, concerns practices of authentication surrounding material culture.
-I am preparing a study of one especially problematic category of artifact, so-called “Xuande incense burners,” bronze vessels supposedly cast in palace workshops in early fifteenth century but in fact invented over a hundred years later and “provenanced” by texts forged in the eighteenth century.
+I am preparing a study of one especially problematic category of artifact, so-called “Xuande incense burners” (Xuande lu), bronze or brass vessels supposedly cast in palace workshops in early fifteenth century but in fact invented over a hundred years later and “provenanced” by texts forged in the eighteenth century.
 I am also investigating Ming and Qing techniques for assaying (and faking) silver ingots, the most important form of money during that period.

 My B.A.
-(History Honours) is from UBC, so I am excited to be returning to Vancouver and to be joining the vibrant community of scholars here.
+(History Honours) is from UBC, so I was excited to return to Vancouver and to be joining the vibrant community of scholars here.

 Authenticity and forgery, especially in textual studies and material culture of early modern China (Ming and Qing periods)